The 6 Best Things You'll Bring Back from South Africa

 The two-square-mile Robben Island (Dutch for “seal island”) in Table Bay became a World Heritage Site in 1999 and receives thousands of people from across the globe who want to see where Mandela was imprisoned for 18 years (he served 27 years in total).
 Many of the guides are former prisoners, their own personal stories adding another layer of gravitas and context.

 Crafts of all kinds

 Then there's Keyes Art Mile, Johannesburg’s chicest art and design venue—a mix of galleries, restaurants and shops.
-Every second Saturday morning, the stretch comes alive with Art and Design Saturdays (think talks, walks, screenings and performances).
+Also check the calendar for art and design talks, screenings and performances.